githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/2-about-copilot-copilotx-and-copilot-for-business.md

 With GitHub Copilot for Business, we’re opening it up to every developer, team, organization, and enterprise.

-Focused on making your organization more productive, secure, and fufilled, it allows your developers to code faster and allows them to focus on more satisfying work.
+Focused on making your organization more productive, secure, and fulfilled, it allows your developers to code faster and allows them to focus on more satisfying work.

 Here are some features you can expect from Copilot for Business:
 - A more powerful AI model: New modeling algorithms improve the quality of code suggestions.